SKKbySSK/coast_audio/packages/dart_audio_graph_miniaudio/README.md

 # Overview

 `dart_audio_graph_miniaudio` is an extension package for dart_audio_graph using miniaudio.\
-You can use this package to implement cross-platform audio capture, playback and so on.
+You can use this package to implement cross-platform audio capture, playback and many other audio functionalities.

 ## Setup